Learning complexity gradually in quantum machine learning models: Conclusions

 In this work, we have introduced a training approach for quantum machine learning models that leverages the structure of the training data itself to introduce additional inductive bias, thereby improving learning capabilities.
 Drawing inspiration from classical methods like curriculum learning and hard example mining, we developed a framework tailored to quantum models.
 We provided some analytical insights and extensive numerical evidence that demonstrates how strategically ordering the quantum data can significantly improve the performance of quantum models.

-Analytically, we show the potential of data ordering to ease barren plateaus and enhance convergence.
-Our numerical experiments, focused on the task of quantum phase recognition in quantum spin chains, further validated the approach.
-In particular, we observed that prioritizing harder data points early in the training process leads to superior performance compared to traditional training methods.
-The self-paced learning strategy, which dynamically adjusts data presentation based on current performance, proved to be particularly effective, consistently achieving higher accuracy than other strategies.
+Analytically, we have established that data ordering can mitigate the effects of barren plateaus (Proposition~\ref{prop:barren_plateaus}) and tighten the upper bound on the expected empirical risk to enhance convergence (Proposition~\ref{prop:convergence}).
+Our numerical experiments have focused on the task of quantum phase recognition in quantum spin chains, explicitly validated these theoretical insights.
+In particular, the accelerated convergence and improved final accuracy observed when using data-ordering strategies directly reflect the analytical benefits of reduced gradient variance outlined in Proposition~\ref{prop:convergence}.
+Among all the data-ordering strategies, we have observed that prioritizing harder data points early in the training process leads to superior performance compared to traditional training methods.
+The self-paced learning strategy, which dynamically adjusts data presentation based on current performance, has proven to be particularly effective, consistently achieving higher accuracy than other strategies.
+Crucially, our large-scale simulations on systems of up to 32 qubits have confirmed that this performance advantage is maintained as system size increases.
 This emphasizes the potential of data ordering in quantum models, not just as a theoretical concept but as a relevant factor in practical applications.

 While the framework presented here showcases interesting results, it also opens up several avenues for future research.
 One possible direction is to extend these methods to tasks beyond quantum phase recognition, such as unitary learning~\cite{cincio2018learning, beer2020training, cincio2021machine, caro2022generalization, yu2023optimal} or quantum error correction~\cite{cong2019quantum, locher2023quantum}.
 Furthermore, exploring different complexity measures---such as those based on notions of entanglement---or combining multiple complexity metrics, including those used in this work, could help refine the scoring and pacing functions.
 Integrating this data-centric approach with other warm-start techniques, such as those focused on parameter initialization, could further enhance model performance.
 On a higher level, this work further reinforces the importance of data-centric inductive biases in quantum machine learning models, suggesting that advancing this concept could lead to more sophisticated quantum circuit design strategies that can optimize performance from the outset, while also underscoring the value of leveraging established classical machine learning methods to foster meaningful progress in quantum machine learning.